4.8. Descriptor DPA4 PyTorch#

 }

-Use dens only when the direct-force denoising head is required.
-It is not the default training path.
+Use dens only when the direct-force denoising head is required; it is not the default training path.
+See examples/water/dpa4/input_dens.json for an example.

-DPA4/SeZM supports the DeePMD-kit spin convention in the PyTorch backend.
-Keep the DPA4/SeZM type string and add the standard model.spin block:
+DPA4/SeZM supports the DeePMD-kit spin convention.
+Keep the model type and add the standard model.spin block:

 {